Skip to main content

 At the heart of wavelength networking is Dense Wavelength Division Multiplexing (DWDM) technology.
 DWDM uses multiple wavelengths of light to transmit parallel data streams across a single fibre, maximising bandwidth without the need to lay additional cables.

 This makes DWDM-based optical transport not only scalable and efficient but also extremely cost-effective.
-The wavelength market is growing fast—expected to reach US$8.1 billion by 2028, according to The Business Research Company.
+The wavelength market is growing fast and expected to reach US$8.1 billion by 2028, according to The Business Research Company.

 Whether you are a service provider, cloud enabler, or enterprise IT leader, DWDM-powered wavelength connectivity delivers crucial benefits:

-- Cost Efficiency: Enjoy significant cost savings over building your own dark fibre network, while achieving similar performance levels.
+• Cost Efficiency: Enjoy potentially significant cost savings over building your own dark fibre network, while achieving similar performance levels.

 With these benefits, wavelength networks have become critical for enabling services like cloud interconnects, data centre interconnection (DCI), hybrid cloud enablement, and digital media delivery.